 Is it a wonderful “oil-free” hack?
 I’m not so sure about that…Let’s not fool ourselves.

 Pulverising high-fat whole foods (i.e. blended cashew or nut butters) makes the oils highly bioavailable during digestion, compared to what regular chewing achieves.
 Heating aggravates that issue by further extracting the oils from the high-fat paste.
-This is why it is sensible to treat pulverized/blended high-fat whole foods (nuts, avos, olives, etc) as a product that contains a relevant amount of refined oil.
+This is why it is sensible to treat pulverized/blended high-fat whole foods (nuts, avos, olives, coconut milks/creams/yogurts, etc) as a product that contains a relevant amount of refined oil.
 Because it simply does.
-The reason why it works so well is because it’s literally extracted oil, so of course it behaves like oil.
+The reason why it works so well as on oil substitute is because it’s literally extracted oil, so of course it behaves like oil.

-I hope this article will allow you to spot the unwanted oils beyond just scanning for the word “oil” and that it will help you in your low-fat Whole Food Plant-Based (WFPB) journey.
-Cheers!
+I hope this article will allow you to spot the unwanted oils beyond just scanning for the word “oil”.
+I hope this will help you in your low-fat Whole Food Plant-Based (WFPB) journey.